offconvex/offconvex.github.io/_posts/blog_post2.md

 In other words, $D$ has roughly similar output in Settings 1 and 2.
 The next theorem applies when the distribution consists of realistic images, as explained later.

-> (Informal theorem) If discriminator $D$ has capacity (i.e., number of parameters)  at most $N$, then there is an encoder $E$ of capacity $\ll N$ and  generator $G$ of slightly larger capacity than $N$ such that $(G, E)$ can $\epsilon$-fool every $D$.
+> (Informal theorem) If discriminator $D$ has capacity (i.e., number of parameters)  at most $p$, then there is an encoder $E$ of capacity $\ll p$ and  generator $G$ of slightly larger capacity than $p$ such that $(G, E)$ can $\epsilon$-fool every $D$.
 Furthermore, the generator is very far from having learnt a meaningful representation of the distribution because its distribution is essentially supported on a bit more than $N$ images, and the encoder $E$ just outputs white noise (i.e. does not extract any "meaningful" features) given an image.

+(Note that such a $(G, E)$ represents an $\epsilon$-approximate equilibrium, in the sense that player 1 cannot gain more than $\epsilon$ in the distinguishing probability by switching its discriminator. )

-It is important here that the encoder's capacity is much less than $N$, and thus the theorem allows a discriminator that is able to simulate $E$ if it needed, and in particular verify for a random seed $z$ that $E(G(z)) \approx z$.
-The theorem says that even such a verification cannot force the  encoder to produce meaningful codes.
-This is the really counterintuitive aspect of the result, and for several weeks we were stumped by how to prove the existence of such a $(G, E)$ pair where $E$ is a small net.
+It is important that the encoder's capacity is much less than $p$, and thus the theorem allows a discriminator that is able to simulate $E$ if it needed, and in particular verify for a random seed $z$ that $E(G(z)) \approx z$.
+The theorem says that even the ability to conduct such a verification cannot give it power to force encoder to produce meaningful codes.
+This is the really counterintuitive aspect of the result.
+The main difficulty in the proof (which stumped us for a while) was how to exhibit such an equilibrium where $E$ is a small net.

 This is ensured by a simple assumption.
 We assume the image distribution is mildly "noised": say, every 100th pixel is replaced by Gaussian noise.
 To a human, such an image would of course be indistinguishable from a real image.
 (NB: Our proof could be carried out via some other assumptions to the effect that images have an innate stochastic/noise component that is efficiently extractable by a small neural network.
 But let's keep things clean.)
 When noise $\eta$ is thus added to an image $x$, we denote the resulting image as $x \odot \eta$.